futuraperdita/pilot-link-applesilicon/README.md

 # pilot-link for Apple Silicon

-This repository [ports the AUR build MAKEPKG for `pilot-link-git`](https://aur.archlinux.org/packages/pilot-link-git) to allow building of the `pilot-link` suite of Palm OS tools on Apple Silicon Macs.
+This repository [ports the AUR build PKGBUILD for `pilot-link-git`](https://aur.archlinux.org/packages/pilot-link-git) to allow building of the `pilot-link` suite of Palm OS tools on Apple Silicon Macs.
 Connect your ancient Palm to your Mac like it's 2001 again!

 While this will try to pull the latest git from [desrod/pilot-link](https://github.com/desrod/pilot-link), it will fall back to a local archive if the git clone fails.
 This is to allow for building even if the original source disappears, since these legacy utilities have a tendency to be abandoned and/or vanish.